-Kailaboration, July 2014 - Columns @ Night, Santa Monica.
+Kailaboration, August 2014 - train tracks, grid lines.
 Photos by Kai Sutton.

 As you may recall in the film, “The Wizard of Oz,” one of the characters Dorothy encounters is the Tin Man.
 She answers his plea and helps the Tin Man by oiling his rusted limbs.
 Once freed, he introduces himself through song, “If I only had a Heart.”
 The Tin Man dreams of having compassion for other creatures and culture.
 “I’d be tender, I’d be Gentle and awful’ Sentimental regarding love and art.”
 After his brief song and dance, Tin Man joins Dorothy to see the Great Wizard in hopes to fill the void in his chest.